Root Canal Procedure: What to Expect During Treatment

 Your tooth will function just like any other tooth after your root canal (though you shouldn’t use the tooth for chewing until after the crown is placed on it).
 Many patients are able to return to their normal routine the day after the procedure.
 Most teeth treated with a root canal last a lifetime, and the procedure has a high rate of success.

-Still nervous about root canals?
-Rely on the top-quality care we provide at Dental Partners of Boston, some of the best dentists for the job.
-Contact us today to discuss your options.
+Want to know more about root canal treatment?
+Our endodontists at Dental Partners of Boston, some of the best dental professionals in Boston, MA, would gladly answer your questions.
+Contact us today to ask your questions and discuss your options.

 Related Posts